skalermo/ntr20z-react/README.md

 # ntr20z-react

 Application for scheduling school activities.
 For backend and frontend Node.js and React used respectively.
+I have also made [application](https://github.com/skalermo/ntr20z-mvc) with similar functionality using ASP.NET (Razor Pages) MVC.

 ## Installation
 Use package manager [npm](https://www.npmjs.com/get-npm) to install dependencies.